Cello Sonata in C Minor (2020) - 13'

 Cello Sonata in C Minor is my first sonata work.
 As in traditional sonata forms, there are contrasting themes developed in each movement.
 But there is also a cross-thematic unity that encompasses the entire work.

-The musical language is minimalist, comprised of repeating cycles of broken chords in the piano accompaniment.
+Movement I, Allegro moderato, is rendered in a minimalist musical language, comprised of repeating cycles of broken chords in the piano accompaniment.
 They reiterate a precise pattern of legato sixteenth notes from which the agitato cello melody emerges.
-A dialogue later develops between cellist and pianist, a playful call-and-response that heralds the closing of the movement.
+A dialogue later develops between cello and piano, a playful call-and-response that heralds the closing of the movement.

 Movement II, Adagio cantabile, is a mesmerizing interlude, characterized by an expressive, modal cello melody that swells into a tender exultation.
 The wistful mood alternates with rhythmically animated phrases, finally closing in a blissful reverie.

 Movement III, Allegro energetico, begins with striking dissonant chords, jolting us from the preceding idyll.
 Fitful bursts of serial arpeggios juxtapose with melodic interludes.
 The cello starts a walking bass line that sets a more contemporary groove before handing it off to the piano and initiating a sultry new melody.
 Multiple musical arguments that incorporate themes from the first two movements lead us back home to conclude the work.